IBM/GetStartedJava/README.md

     }
     ```

-> For the case of a cache hit, this change to the code avoids the cost of persisting the same data to the data store additional times.
-Jedis implements Closeable, so it will be auto-closed after the return or the last statement in the `try`.
+    For the case of a cache hit, this change to the code
+    avoids the cost of persisting the same data to the data store additional times.
+Jedis implements  Closeable, so it will be auto-closed after the `return`  or the last statement in the `try`.
 In the case where no Redis service is available, the catch on the exception defaults to the original behavior.

 4. Save the edits to the file.
 At this point, there will be errors reported by Eclipse since the factory method has not been created so **Cancel** instead of redeploying the application to Liberty if it is currently running.

-## 12 Add a factory to create a Jedis connection pool
+## 13. Add a factory to create a Jedis connection pool

 This step is quite a bit more involved.
 JedisPool is a threadsafe pool of network connections.
 You can use the pool to reliably create several Jedis instances, given you return the Jedis instance to the pool when done.
 Doing this helps overcome strange errors that can occur when multi-threading and achieve great performance.

 1. Begin by copying the `/src/main/wasdev.sample.store/VisitorStoreFactory.java` class to a class file called `/src/main/wasdev.sample.store/JedisPoolFactory.java`.
 Add in imports after the `package` statement.

     ```java
     package wasdev.sample.store;